 We were just contacted by Austrian President Van der Bellen's office.
 He'd like to meet us at Austria's biggest aquarium, the Haus des Meeres, after our plastic pollution whale exhibition is installed there!

 Sept 22 - news coming in from many sides

-Kids Save Ocean has been shortlisted for the Swiss Hatch Colab Accelerator, which empowers entrepreneurs to build Impact Ventures that solve Humanity’s Grand Challenges and drive sustainable change.
+Kids Save Ocean has been shortlisted from over 1200 tech startups for the Swiss Hatch Colab Accelerator, which empowers entrepreneurs to build Impact Ventures that solve Humanity’s Grand Challenges and drive sustainable change.
 Our founder, Peder Hill, will go to Geneva early October to compete against 19 others for one of the 10 year-long spots.

 Our work is featured in a recent article in the Original, a sustainability magazine.